umuur/umuur/README.md

 ### Hi there 👋

-I'm Umur, Fullstack developer from Denizli, Turkey.
+I'm Umur, fullstack developer from Denizli, Turkey.